thanacpr-git/eks-upgrade/README.md

 ## Takeaways

 By the end of this workshop you will have learned the following:

+ - Using `kubent` to verify deprecated API object
+ - Using `kubectl-convert` to convert deprecated API object to new version
+ - Upgrading your EKS control plane.
+ - Upgrading your managed node group.

 <!--
 - Container basics and essential _Docker_ commands